-Yes, 'light' singular.
-More on that in a moment...
+Yes, "light" singular and there'll be more on that in a moment.
 It was late in the day and there seemed to be enough time to just fit in a spot of flying before the sun went down.

-There were thoughts of going down to the beach with the PP stunt kite, since the online weather stations were reporting gusts to just over 30kph at a couple of near-beach locations.
+There were thoughts of going down to the beach with the PP stunt kite, since the online weather stations were reporting gusts to just over 30 kph at a couple of coastal locations.

-However, with the Autumn sun closing in on the horizon, and rather light winds in the local vicinity, we changed plans and headed for a nearby field.
-With both the big Barn Door kites, to cover a wider range of wind strength possibilities.
+However, with the autumn sun closing in on the horizon, and rather light winds in the local vicinity, we changed plans and headed for a nearby field.
+Both the big barn-door kites were on board, to cover a wider range of wind strength possibilities.

 A second flight was launched with the LED light set to continuous white illumination.
 The cool thing was, while May was bringing the kite down, the white light played on the grass below.
 It was surprising how much light the tiny LED was putting out, as we watched the distinct circle of light move around eerily over the dark ground.

-An interesting and enjoyable little kite-flying excursion.
-A couple of light aircraft with night-lights on went over, past the crescent moon with earth-shine visible.
+It was an interesting and enjoyable little kite-flying excursion.
+A couple of light aircraft with night lights on went over, past the crescent moon with earth-shine visible.
 The kite itself spent much of its time flying up and down through or near the constellation of Orion.

 There was a chance to pop out for half an hour or so before sunset, so off I went to a nearby school reserve.
-With several multi-dowel kites that have been hibernating in the car trunk (boot) since before we went to Singapore!
-At the field, the Fresh Wind Barn Door was pulled out, due to the hefty cool gusts disturbing the tree tops.
+Several multi-dowel kites had been hibernating in the car trunk (boot) since before we went to Singapore!
+At the field, the Fresh Wind Barn Door was pulled out, due to the hefty cool gusts disturbing the treetops.

 The kite, which has a deliberate gaping hole in the center, was soon steadily on its way.
-Completely comfortable in the 20+ kph gusts that were going overhead, high up.
+It was completely comfortable in the 20+ kph gusts that were going overhead, high up.
 In fact, I'm looking forward to seeing how this kite does in much stronger wind.
 The aim was to do KAP on days when the larger Multi-Dowel Barn Door would be completely overpowered.

 As the wind strength varied up and down, the kite rose and fell between 30 and 55 degree line angles.
-Several turns of the flying line secured the kite to a handy sapling, with my kite bag preventing the loop from unwinding.
-Didn't think to do a tension check, since it was all a bit rushed on this occasion.
+Several turns of the flying line secured the kite to a handy sapling with my kite bag preventing the loop from unwinding.
+I didn't think to do a tension check, since it was all a bit rushed on this occasion.

 As the sun dropped, so did the wind strength.
-Inevitably, the barge-like Barn Door sank lower and lower.
-Ever hopeful, I encouraged it back up at one stage, but just ended up with a lot of line lying around on the grass...
-If this kite flies at all, it manages to pull the line quite flat nearly all the time.
-Very little sag in the 200 pound rated line.
+Inevitably, the barge-like barn door sank lower and lower.
+Ever hopeful, I encouraged it back up at one stage but just ended up with a lot of line lying around on the grass.
+If this kite flies at all, it manages to pull the line quite flat nearly all the time, leaving very little sag in the 200-pound-rated line.

-How to calm the wind from 'fresh' to 'light' in 12 minutes flat?
-Just go out with a giant 2.4 meter (8 feet) long Box kite that requires 10 minutes to rig and nearly 20 kph of breeze just to lift off, and ...
-The breeze will magically die.
-Well, it's worked 3 times out of three now!
+How do you calm the wind from fresh to light in 12 minutes flat?
+Just go out with a giant 2.4 meter (8 feet) long box kite that requires 10 minutes to rig and nearly 20 kph of breeze just to lift off, and ... the breeze will magically die.
+Well, it's worked three times out of three now!

 I just let the big kite do its thing on 60 meters (200 feet) of line for a while.
-Over 100 feet the air was just perfect for this design with its 9.5mm Oak spars.
-Line tensions were light enough to hand-fly without gloves.
+Over 100 feet up, the air was just perfect for this design with its 9.5 mm Tasmanian oak spars.
+Line tensions were light enough to hand fly without gloves.
 Just occasionally, with the sun peeping through mid-level cloud cover, regions of sinking and rising air would affect the kite.
 Turbulence too, would buffet the sail from time to time and make the frame shudder.

 Checking the wind meter shortly after packing up, it had registered an average speed of 5.8 kph with a maximum gust to 16 kph.
-Towards the end of the flight I would say the breeze was in the high 20s, several hundred feet up.
+However, toward the end of the flight I would say the breeze was in the high 20s, several hundred feet up.

 Less Than Stellar KAP

 The sun was in an awkward position and the camera was too far from the subject.
-And so it's being written up as a Short Format Flight Report instead of a full KAP report.
-Here's what happened...
+Here's what happened.

 The Happy Valley Reservoir beckoned, since I thought it was about time I got some better shots.
 The last time, the wind was barely enough to get the camera up.
 The only usable shots of the reservoir itself were stills taken from some movie footage from the highest flight.

 This time, the launch site was being used by others, so I ended up driving around to the opposite side of the reservoir.
 This new location was a lot further away from the water, but worth a try.
 First up was the Fresh Wind Sled, but the breeze was not quite enough for it.
-So, on to the backup kite—the Multi-Dowel Barn Door.
+So, it was on to the backup kite—the Multi-Dowel Barn Door.
 Soon, it was away, but the camera direction was off.
-Down with the rig, twist the cradle a bit, and up again without landing the kite.
-A little bird tried to land on the line, but backed off after touching it!
+So it was down with the rig, twist the cradle a bit, and then up again without landing the kite.
+A little bird tried to land on the line but backed off after touching it!

 At the highest line angles, the camera in its cradle remained quite steady most of the time, capturing an image every 10 seconds.